Leave No Dollar Behind

 In general, a cloud vendor’s support charge is applied at the parent account level.
 Some organizations choose to cover this charge with a Central IT/Cloud team’s budget, but this approach is unusual.
 More commonly, a Central IT/Cloud team is often considered a supporting organization (being a cost center), and therefore needs to allocate its cost to its customers: Business Units or Application Owners.
 With Cloudability’s Cost Sharing, a cloud vendor’s support charge can be proportionally distributed among Business Units based on their direct charges.

 Figure 1.
 Choosing a business dimension and a sharing mode and creating a bucket of shared costs

-At the end, Sales Operations will be accountable for total of $150 ($50 Direct Cost + $100 Allocation) while Engineering will be accountable for total of $60 ($20 Direct Cost + $40 Allocation).
+In the end, Sales Operations will be accountable for a total of $150 ($50 Direct Cost + $100 Allocation) while Engineering will be accountable for a total of $60 ($20 Direct Cost + $40 Allocation).

 Sharing Database Cost

 Let’s think of an overly simplified organization that runs five different applications — A, B, C, D, and E — that share a common database.
 Each application owner is accountable for the P&L (profit and loss) of each application.
 Each owner also needs to chip in to cover the cost of the shared database.
 However, management decided to exclude application E, an R&D project, from bearing this shared responsibility during its incubation phase.
 With Cloudability’s Cost Sharing, the cost of the database can be shared among applications while still excluding application E.

 How does Cost Sharing work?

 Built on the power of Business Mapping, Cost Sharing leverages Business Mapping so that unallocated costs are already reduced to the smallest possible amount.
 Figure 3 shows how you can do full chargeback using Cloudability's Business Mapping and Cost Sharing, using a proportional allocation model example.

 Figure 3.
 Business Mapping phase and Cost Sharing phase